The Space Between Resistance and Growth: What Great Coaches Know About Change | Braintrust

 The difference between managing and coaching through change lies in where the conversation happens in the brain.

-The science is simple: when people feel heard, oxytocin is released, lowering threat response and increasing openness.
+The science is straightforward: when people feel heard, oxytocin is released, lowering threat response and increasing openness.
 Only then can the rational brain take over.

 The Coaching Mindset in Action